 Step One: Where to Get Them

-Certified bear-proof vessels are available at www.bearproofsystems.com.
+Certified bear-proof vessels are difficult to find, but companies do offer them.
 Be cautious if fabricating your own vessel to ensure that bear-proof specifications are met.
 See step three for key features.
 Product testing and certification are available at Living with Wildlife Foundation in the US or through WildSafeBC in Canada.

 Step Two: Secure Storage Location